Published: 04/07/2020Buying off-plan offers many benefits for investors and buy-to-let landlords.

 Location, location, location

-When buying off-plan, you are generally able to choose where the property is in the development: aspect and whether you have a balcony or terrace can influence the rental yield hugely.
+When buying off-plan, you can generally choose where the property is in the development: aspects and whether you have a balcony or terrace can influence the rental yield hugely.

 Up and Coming

-Buying in an area that is being, or about to be regenerated, is a shrewd move.
+Buying an area that is being or about to regenerate is a wise move.
 It usually means that the transport links are improved, as are the shops, schools, amenities, and public spaces.

 Warranty as standard

 A 10-year National House Building Council's (NHBC) Buildmark warranty will come with your new build so that a leaking roof that needs replacing six months down the line is covered.
-As a prospective homeowner, you can rest assured in the knowledge that your property is a high standard and that costs that arise due to failure to meet these standards during construction, will be covered.
-However, always check the small print as warranties will differ from developer to developer.
+As a prospective homeowner, you can rest assured that your property is of a high standard and that costs arising from failure to meet these standards during construction will be covered.
+However, always check the small print as warranties differ from developer to developer.